Jeff Kuhner: Personal life

 Kuhner is married to Dr. Grazia ("Grace") Vuoto, a former editorial writer for The Washington Times. and a former assistant professor of Modern British and European History at Howard University in Washington D.C.
 (2002-2006), Virginia Commonwealth University (2001-2002), and McGill University in Montreal, Canada (1996-2000).
 She has hosted conservative talk shows on WBIX and WMEX, and has also been a content producer.
 She completed her Ph.D. thesis in 1999 under the supervision of Elizabeth Elbourne at McGill University on the topic of Lord Salisbury, "revising the existing historiography by demonstrating that Salisbury's Christian faith was a central feature of his approach to diplomatic and imperial affairs".
+Dr. Vuoto now works as a real estate salesperson, is a writer and columnist, and also raises their two children.

 Grace often calls into The Kuhner Report radio show, identified as "Doctor Grace / Putting Liberals in their place" though Kuhner typically drops hints after the call that the caller is his wife and that he "definitely married up".

-The couple have two children, Ashton and Eva, who figure as examples in many of Kuhner's presentations.
+The couple have two children, Ashton and Ava, who figure as examples in many of Kuhner's presentations.

 Kuhner was naturalized as a U.S. citizen in the summer of 2016.

-Jeff Kuhner's father, Jack Wendelin Kuhner, passed away in Montreal, Canada on December 30, 2024 and his funeral Mass was held at St. Nicholas Church in Montreal.
+Jeff Kuhner's father, Jack Wendelin Kuhner, passed away in Montreal, Canada on 30 December 2024 and his funeral Mass was held at St. Nicholas Church in Montreal.
 Jack Kuhner worked for Velan Inc. which was a manufacturer of high grade industrial valves.
 He was one of their first field sales technicians, traveling all over the world.